Our rehabilitation team

 Stefka completed the advanced course for multi-disciplinary team approach for facial palsy in November 2017.

-Marie's role includes teaching and supervising patient exercise programmes as well as providing advice on skin care and make-up.
+Marie's role includes working in the inpatient setting within the Wessex neurological unit, working alongside physiotherapists.
+She has been a member of the Face Place team for over 10 years, teaching and supervising patient exercise programmes as well as providing advice on camouflage make-up.
 She also teaches relatives and carers how to assist with facial massage, which is an important part of patients' therapy.

 Marie volunteers with ‘Look Good Feel Better’ which is a national UK charity.
 LGFB charity is also based locally at UHS.
 The charity works with patients undergoing chemotherapy, advising and educating on a variety of make-up application techniques post cancer treatment.

 In 2013 Marie graduated from the University of Portsmouth with a certificate in education.
-She lectures in a wide range of complementary beauty therapies.
+She has a background of lecturing in a wide range of complementary beauty therapies.